SadhanaSai/music_note_mapper/README.md

-# 🎶 Note Mapping Module for Music
+# 🎶 Note Mapping from Audio Clips

 This module performs **pitch-to-note mapping** by analyzing an audio clip, estimating its tonic (root note), and identifying other notes in the sequence based on relative frequency ratios.